 The off-campus rate will apply for all activities: a) Performed in facilities not owned by the institution and where these facility costs are not included in the F&A pools; or b) Where rent is directly allocated/charged to the project(s).
 Grants or contracts will not be subject to more than one F&A cost rate.
 If more than 50% of a project is performed off-campus, the off-campus rate will apply to the entire project.

 The on- or off-campus determination shall be based on the UI portion of project costs and not include costs of a collaborating entity (subrecipients).
 "Project" refers to the grant or contract award to the University of Iowa, not including collaborating entities.

 Exceptions to Federally Negotiated F&A Cost-Reimbursement Rates

 There are other common types of sponsored projects that result in F&A rates that are lower than the federally negotiated rates.
 The following are UI accepted reductions in the rates.
 For those not on this list, an F&A Rate Reduction form (link) must be completed.

 - State of Iowa Agreements

-The University's F&A rate for all industry-sponsored clinical trials is 25% of total direct costs (TDC).
-If the industry sponsor insists on paying a lower F&A rate (for example, 20%), 25% will still be assessed on the funds.
-The investigator must decide whether the research can be performed for the amount that is available for direct costs.
+The University's F&A rate for all CFCTs is 30% of total direct costs (TDC).
+See University Policy Manual II-27.7(d)(1).
+If the corporate funder insists on paying a lower F&A rate (for example, 20%), 30% will still be applied and the investigator must decide whether the research can be performed for the amount that is available for direct costs.

 - Federally Funded Clinical Trials